AlgoMaster Logo

-List<T> is the generic, resizable, indexed collection that most C# programs reach for first.
-Arrays are fixed in size and IEnumerable<T> only describes iteration; List<T> is the everyday container that adds, removes, sorts, searches, and indexes elements without you having to manage memory.
-This lesson covers how it's built, how it grows, the methods you'll use daily, and the pitfalls that catch new C# developers off guard.
+List<T> is the generic, resizable, indexed collection used by most C# programs.
+Arrays are fixed in size and IEnumerable<T> only describes iteration; List<T> is the container that adds, removes, sorts, searches, and indexes elements without requiring manual memory management.
+This lesson covers how it's built, how it grows, the common methods, and the pitfalls around it.

 There are four ways to construct a List<T>, and each one says something different about how the list will be used.

-The fourth form, the collection initializer, is the one you'll see most often.
+The fourth form, the collection initializer, is the most common.
 It's syntactic sugar for new List<string>() followed by a series of Add calls.
 The compiler unrolls it, so this:

 is identical to this:

 The collection initializer requires that the type has an accessible Add method that matches the argument types.
-List<T> does, so the compiler is happy.
+List<T> has one, so the compiler accepts it.

 C# 12 introduced a fifth form, collection expressions, which uses square brackets:

 Collection expressions work for any collection type the compiler knows how to build, not just List<T>.
 The _Collection Expressions_ lesson covers them in depth.
-For the rest of this lesson, the older initializer syntax keeps the examples uniform with code you'll see in existing C# projects.
+For the rest of this lesson, the older initializer syntax keeps the examples uniform with existing C# code.

-Cost: Constructing with a known capacity (new List<T>(capacity: n)) avoids resize allocations as you fill the list.
-If you know roughly how many items you'll add, prefer this over the empty constructor.
+Constructing with a known capacity (new List<T>(capacity: n)) avoids resize allocations as the list fills.
+When the approximate size is known, prefer this over the empty constructor.

-List<T> keeps two numbers that describe its state, and confusing them is one of the most common mistakes new C# developers make.
+List<T> keeps two numbers that describe its state, and they are commonly confused.

 Count is the public-facing number.
 When you write for (int i = 0; i < list.Count; i++), you're iterating over the elements that actually exist.
 Capacity is an implementation detail of List<T>: it's the size of the private array the list uses internally, and it's only larger than Count because the list reserves slack space to avoid resizing on every Add.

-The first three slots hold the elements you added.
+The first three slots hold the added elements.
 The remaining five exist in memory (the backing array was allocated with length 8) but they aren't part of the list's logical contents.
 Count is the boundary between "real" and "unused."
-When you add a fourth element, it goes into slot [3], Count becomes 4, and Capacity stays at 8.
+When a fourth element is added, it goes into slot [3], Count becomes 4, and Capacity stays at 8.

 When Count reaches Capacity and you call Add, the list has run out of room in its backing array.
 It can't grow the array in place (arrays are fixed in size), so it has to allocate a bigger one, copy the existing elements over, and discard the old one.
 The growth strategy is doubling: the new capacity is max(4, oldCapacity * 2).